sunesimonsen/chance-generators/documentation/index.md

 Generates sequences of values by invoking a function, if the returned value contains generators they will be unwrapped.
 You will have a context that you can store information which will be available for later invocations.
-The context contains a special field named `last` that holds that last generated value.
+In addition the second parameter for the callback is the previous generated value.

 The second parameter is specifying the length of the sequences that should be generated.
 The length defaults to between 0-50 items.